sustachio/blog/README.md

 ## Want to use this for your own blog?

-I would not recomend trying to use this as a lot of the features are specific to my blog but if you want to heres how:
+I would not recomend trying to use this as a lot of the features are specific to my blog but if you want to here's how:

 You have to create the database by making the `database.db` file and running `make_tables` with the `db` object created in `main.py`